chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 git push
 ```

-Let's build and deploy our Storybook.
-Run the following command:
+Build and publish our Storybook with the following command:

 ```shell
 yarn chromatic --project-token=<project-token>